Sustainability & the Environment

-The architects collaborated with University trustees and administrators, including David Hassenzahl, Ph.D., the founding dean of Chatham’s new Falk School of Sustainability and one of the nation’s most dynamic leaders in sustainability education.
+The architects collaborated with University trustees and administrators, including David Hassenzahl, Ph.D., the founding dean of Chatham’s new Falk School of Sustainability & Environment and one of the nation’s most dynamic leaders in sustainability education.

 "The Master Plan for Eden Hall Campus is significant because it embraces the fundamentals of sustainability," explains Dr. Hassenzahl.
 "Our plan takes a systems approach that gives co-equal consideration to economic issues and social impacts as well the environment.
 In other words, it will be a carefully balanced place that maximizes learning, builds community, improves the environment and reduces costs–a remarkable achievement."